The Ultimate Guide to Tesla Autopilot

 Autosteer uses the Tesla’s cameras to track lane lines.
 The car will then provide steering input necessary to keep a Tesla centered in its lane.
 While many other automakers use reactive “lane keep assist” systems that will bounce the car off of lane lines, Tesla actually steers proactively to handle relatively significant curves in the road.
 It cannot currently handle turns at intersections, and Tesla requires the driver to keep their hands on the wheel for the ability to make fast corrections as needed.

 Summon allows the car to move without anyone inside of it, and it comes in two flavors: Basic Summon and Smart Summon.
-Basic Summon only allows straight forward and backwards movement while the driver pushes a button on the Tesla App.
+Basic Summon only allows straight forward and backward movement while the driver pushes a button on the Tesla App.
 Smart Summon will enable the Tesla to autonomously navigate its way to the driver in a parking lot.

-Navigate on Autopilot (beta) allows semi-autonomous driving and navigation from on-ramp to off-ramp on the highway.
+Navigate on Autopilot allows semi-autonomous driving and navigation from on-ramp to off-ramp on the highway.
 If the driver enters a destination that requires highway driving into the navigation system, an option for Navigate on Autopilot will appear.
 Navigate on Autopilot will make lane changes to overtake traffic, move out of the passing lane, make exits, and will travel through highway interchanges with no driver input required.

-Stop Sign and Traffic Light Control (beta) is the first feature meant for use on city streets.
+Stop Sign and Traffic Light Control is the first feature meant for use on city streets.
 Tesla vehicles with this feature can see and respond to stop signs and traffic signals.
 As of right now, the car will slow down for all signals (even if they’re green).
 The driver must give a confirmation tap on the drive selector stalk or accelerator pedal for the car to continue through an intersection.

 Tesla Autopilot Software Packages